 Add extra definition.

-Take thin, random strands of hair and wrap them around the heated curling tong to take your spirals up a notch.
+To do so, take thin, random strands of hair and wrap them around the heated tongs to impart more definition.

 Repeat around the top section of your hair until you’re happy with the final look.